vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

     * Has the old covenant utxo as one of the inputs
     * Burns the amount of Synth locked in the old covenant utxo, unlocking it
-    * Sends collateral to the covenant that is built using current RA price, the new amount of Synth and other parameters given by Sponsor, and pre-agreed parameters
+    * Sends collateral to the covenant that is built using current RA price, the new amount of Synth and other parameters given by sponsor, and pre-agreed parameters
     * Issues new synth.
 The amount can be more or less than the amount burned.
 This depends on the current RA price and the amount of collateral to be locked in the new covenant, and pre-agreed parameters
-    * Includes (unsigned) input for the re-issuance token from the Issuer and the corresponding output to receive the re-issuance token.
+    * Includes (unsigned) input for the re-issuance token from the issuer and the corresponding output to receive the re-issuance token.
 The input with re-issuance token also contains the non-confidential issuance data.

-- The Issuer gives the transaction template to the Sponsor, along with the new Issuer's pubkey, the RA price that was used to build the covenant and possibly the oracle signature attesting this RA price
+- The issuer gives the transaction template to the sponsor, along with the new issuer's pubkey, the RA price that was used to build the covenant and possibly the oracle signature attesting this RA price
 - Sponsor checks the transaction template: checks the price against their own price source and/or against the oracle signature, checks the amount of Synth issued and the amount of collateral that is sent to the covenant
-- The Sponsor builds the covenant using the parameters they have sent to the Issuer on the first step, the Issuer's pubkey and the RA price offered by Issuer, and pre-agreed parameters.
+- The sponsor builds the covenant using the parameters they have sent to the issuer on the first step, the issuer's pubkey and the RA price offered by issuer, and pre-agreed parameters.
-- The Sponsor checks that the output script for the collateral sent to covenant in the transaction template matches the covenant script built by Sponsor themself
+- The sponsor checks that the output script for the collateral sent to covenant in the transaction template matches the covenant script built by sponsor themself
 - Sponsor adds their input(s) with Synth to burn
-- If the amount of collateral locked in the old covenant is less than the amount to be locked in the new covenant, Sponsor adds an input(s) with additional collateral
+- If the amount of collateral locked in the old covenant is less than the amount to be locked in the new covenant, sponsor adds an input(s) with additional collateral
-- The Sponsor adds the output(s) to receive the newly issued Synth
+- The sponsor adds the output(s) to receive the newly issued Synth
-- If the sum of collateral in the inputs of the transaction exceeds the amount that needs to be locked in the new covenant, the Sponsor adds an output to receive that excess of collateral
+- If the sum of collateral in the inputs of the transaction exceeds the amount that needs to be locked in the new covenant, the sponsor adds an output to receive that excess of collateral
 - Sponsor adds their input(s) to pay the network fee and possibly an output to get back the excess amount of L-BTC used to pay the fee
 - Sponsor signs their inputs
-- The Sponsor gives the updated and semi-signed transaction template back to the Issuer
+- The sponsor gives the updated and semi-signed transaction template back to the issuer
-- The Issuer takes the parts added by Sponsor from the semi-signed transaction provided by Sponsor and adds them to their transaction template.
-This way the Issuer ensures that the data they built earlier is not modified (this includes the amount of collateral going to the covenant, the covenant output position and covenant script, the issuance data, etc...)
+- The issuer takes the parts added by sponsor from the semi-signed transaction provided by sponsor and adds them to their transaction template.
+This way the issuer ensures that the data they built earlier is not modified (this includes the amount of collateral going to the covenant, the covenant output position and covenant script, the issuance data, etc...)
-- The Issuer checks that the amount to pay the network fee is enough
+- The issuer checks that the amount to pay the network fee is enough
 - Issuer signs their input that provides the re-issuance token
-- The Issuer checks that the price did not move to make the issuance transaction not worth broadcasting
+- The issuer checks that the price did not move to make the issuance transaction not worth broadcasting
-- The Issuer broadcasts the re-issuance transaction
+- The issuer broadcasts the re-issuance transaction

 .. figure:: ./images/Topup.png